Great Gift Ideas for LW Members!

 Shop LW’s Bookshelf for the best of New York City architecture and history at great ‘Members Only’ prices!
 Every purchase supports our ongoing preservation work.

-- My Preservation Journal introduces students to the concept of architectural design, its importance in their everyday lives, the story of their neighborhood’s development, and the need to preserve the past for their own future.
+- My Preservation Journal introduces K-5 students to the concept of architectural design, its importance in their everyday lives, the story of their neighborhood’s development, and the need to preserve the past for their own future.
 This interactive study guide engages students in an ongoing dialogue concerning their built environment while developing strong visual and critical thinking skills.
 In studying and exploring their own surroundings as they were and as they are today, children relate local history to their own world of home, school, and neighborhood.
-While the material is specific to the Upper West Side, a primary goal of this program is to introduce the general concept of architectural heritage as a “living” visual record of the past.

 A Clearing in the Distance: Frederick Law Olmsted and America in the 19th Centuryby Witold Rybczynski

 - In this New York Times Notable Book, Witold Rybczynski illuminates Frederick Law Olmsted’s role as a major cultural figure at the epicenter of 19th century American history.
 We know Olmsted through his stunning landscapes, but his contemporaries knew a man of even more extraordinary talents who traveled to China at 21, co-founded The Nation magazine, and was an early voice against slavery.
 Rybczynski’s understanding of Olmsted’s immense complexity make his book an engaging intellectual adventure.